scorelab/LabelLab/README.md

 PORT=4000
 ```
 `JWT_SECRET` can be any word your choice.
 For the next 5 fields visit `mlab.com` and create a MongoDB database and find a URI of your database and fill the values accordingly.<br/><br/>

-Run the Node server in the labellab-server folder:

-`$ npm start`

-Run the Nodemon server in the labellab-server folder:
+Both the front-end and the back-end can be run from the __labellab-server__ folder using the terminal:

+1. To run both the client and server with a single command, run the following:
 `$ npm run dev`

+2. To run the server separately:
+`$ npm run server`

+> The server can also be run using `$ npm start`

+3. To run the client separately:
+`$ npm run client`

 > **NOTE**: Before starting the server create a file named `.env` same as `.env.example` and add your **OAUTH** and **DATABASE** credentials in the file.

-start the npm server in labellab-client directory.

-`npm start`

 And use [localhost:3000](https://) to browse.